RPT-Boris Johnson's magniloquent tongue reaps political gold, linguists say

 “Johnson’s use of language is often a mixture of unexpected metaphors or turns of phrase, hyperbole, and nostalgia, very often with a particularly British twist,” said Philip Seargeant, senior lecturer in applied linguistics at the Open University.

-His delivery is important, too, said Seargeant, “because this compliments the mock-heroic turn of phrase with a sense of knowing bluster, which imbues a slight sense of comedy into things.”
+His delivery is important, too, said Seargeant, “because this complements the mock-heroic turn of phrase with a sense of knowing bluster, which imbues a slight sense of comedy into things.”

 The sheer chutzpah of Johnson’s verbal flamboyance has long been one of his hallmarks - from the debating societies of his exclusive boarding school Eton College and later Oxford University to his time as a young newspaper correspondent lampooning the European project from Brussels.